 Composite articles are articles that are made up of a variety of practice settings that accumulate to fulfill the 12 month articling requirement in Alberta.
-They are an amalgamation of multiple short or long term articling positions.
+They can be an amalgamation of multiple short or long term articling positions.

 In a composite article, the student-at-law has multiple principals.
-Each time a student-at-law changes practice settings, the articles are assigned to a new principal.
-Similar to the secondment example above, the student-at-law could spend ten months in a firm setting with one principal but then assign articles to a corporate in-house setting for two months with a second principal.
-Additionally, a student-at-law could have five practice settings, to get exposure to five practice areas, with a new principal in each setting.
-This would allow a student the opportunity to work in boutique or specialized settings, receiving high quality exposure to experts in particular fields, with a different principal in each setting, where a traditional article or secondment is not feasible.
+Each time a student-at-law changes practice settings they also change to a new principal.
+For example, a student-at-law could have five practice settings, in five different practice areas, with a new principal in each setting.
+This would allow a student the opportunity to work in boutique or specialized settings, receiving high quality exposure to experts in particular fields, with a different principal in each setting, when a traditional article is not feasible.
 This also allows for a combination of rural and urban articling settings, providing exposure to different practice demands in settings throughout the province.

 Composite articles allow firms and corporations who otherwise would not be able to participate in or fund a traditional 12 month article for a student-at-law the ability to mentor and train future lawyers for a short period of time in conjunction with other practice settings.